VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 Story Counting isn't a silver bullet.
 It won't help you if you don't invest time in discovery and requirements clarification in the beginning.
-The more stories you create at the beginning, the more exact due date you get.
+The more stories you create at the beginning, the more accurate due date you get.
 A prediction can't be more accurate than the plan.
 Vague plan - vague predicted release date.

 ### Links